jfaleiro/reactives/README.md

 # reactives

 QuantLET reactives.
-A framework for on-demand, real-time fast and simple computations.
+A framework for on-demand, real-time computations.

 Copyright (C) 2006 Jorge M. Faleiro Jr.

-The very-very simple, very-very fast "infinite spreadsheets".
-State of reactive nodes are backed by a DHT (tapestry) allowing your reactive bindings to scale literally forever.
+The really-really simple, really-really fast "infinite spreadsheets".
+State of reactive nodes are backed by a DHT (tapestry) allowing your reactive models to scale literally forever.

-The static, explicit, pull-based reactive framework if you are stuck in Java and still partying like it is 2006.
+The static, explicit, pull-based reactive framework of choice if you are stuck in Java and still partying like it is 2006.

-# Installation
+## Installation

 ```
 git clone https://github.com/jfaleiro/reactives.git